Teachiq/eslint-config/README.md

 ## Installing

-`npm install @teachiq/eslint-config`
+`npm install --save-dev @teachiq/eslint-config`

-**Important:** The package should install all necessary peer dependencies, but if you run into problems run `npx install-peerdeps --dev eslint-config-ns`
+**Important:** The package should install all necessary peer dependencies, but if you run into problems run `npx install-peerdeps --dev @teachiq/eslint-config`

 ## Using